Open Travel Guide

 Jaco Island

 This uninhabited island at the easternmost tip of Timor Leste is considered sacred by locals.
-The pristine beaches, crystal-clear waters, and vibrant coral reefs make it a paradise for snorkeling and beach lovers.
+The pristine beaches, crystal-clear waters, and vibrant coral reefs make it exceptional territory for snorkeling and beach lovers.
 No development is allowed on the island, preserving its natural beauty.
 Access is by boat from Tutuala.

 Maubara Fort